descope-sample-apps/flask-react-sample-app/README.md

 ## Testing 🧪
-#### 1. Add Descope Management Key to environment variables in `.env` file
+#### 1. Add a `.env` file in your root directory with the following:
 ```
+REACT_APP_DESCOPE_PROJECT_ID="Your_Descope_Project_ID" // Required
-REACT_APP_DESCOPE_MANAGEMENT_KEY="YOUR MANAGEMENT KEY" // Required
+REACT_APP_DESCOPE_MANAGEMENT_KEY="Your_Descope_Management_Key" // Required
 ```
+_You can get your project-id [here](https://app.descope.com/settings/project)_.
 _You can get your management-key [here](https://app.descope.com/settings/company/managementkeys)_.

 #### 2. Open the Cypress App
 Make sure you have the application (client and server) running at `https://localhost:3000` per the instructions above.
-Then, navigate to the client directory (`cd client`) of the Flask React Sample App project and run the following to open the Cypress app:
+Then, navigate to the root directory of the Flask React Sample App project (at the same level as client and server) and run the following to open the Cypress app:
 ```
 npx cypress open
 ```